tumagonx/nwjs_docs_old/The-solution-of-lacking-libudev.so.0.md

 * Download ghex: sudo apt-get install ghex
 * Open up nw executable: ghex nw
 * Find and replace string udev.so.0 with udev.so.1: Ctrl-F + udev + CR + (replace 0 with 1)

 Tip - type 'udev.so.0' into the right hand side of the search box.
 Press Enter to find this text.
-Now **click on the red text** and change 'udev.so.0' to 'read udev.so.1'
+Now click on the text **highlighted in red** and change 'udev.so.0' to 'read udev.so.1'

 **=== End quickfix ===**